-The applicant is proposing to install 6-ft. high chain link fencing around the basketball court and the dog run.
-Therefore, the proposed fencing meets the above material requirements
+The applicant is proposing to install 6-ft. high chain link fencing around the basketball court.
+Therefore, the proposed fencing meets the above material requirements.

 (2) Walls shall be constructed of materials specifically designed and manufactured for use as walls, including, but not limited to, masonry, rock, concrete, concrete block, or other similar material.